nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->I can't access Git.
-I guess I have... commitment issues
+>To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.
 <!-- /joke -->

-*Last update: Mon, 24 May 2021 06:29:55 GMT*
+*Last update: Mon, 24 May 2021 07:29:39 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)